-Report Recommendation Number Recommendation IESO 2023 Update to the OEB December 10, 2020 3-3 The IESO should examine and report on potential improvements to its communications with stakeholders regarding the process(es) used to assess the need for and procure resources to meet future capacity needs.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB Continuing alignment between the two forecasts is an objective of the capital Long- Term Demand Forecast Project.
+IESO teams are finalizing relevant additional assessment updates, and plan to communicate to external stakeholders to ensure their understanding of the changes implemented.
+December 10, 2020 3-3 The IESO should examine and report on potential improvements to its communications with stakeholders regarding the process(es) used to assess the need for and procure resources to meet future capacity needs.
 The IESO should also provide greater clarity regarding the documents used to inform those procurements and how any auction or procurement targets are set.
-In particular: • the IESO should publish the analysis and methodology for the Reliability Assurance concept, which appears to be the basis for procuring capacity for the Capacity Auction scheduled for the winter of 2020/21; and • the IESO should explain the purpose of the Reliability Outlook, including a clear indication of which sections of that report may be used for outage planning, which sections (if any) may be used to inform procurements, and which sections have been included for informational purposes only.
-The IESO agrees with the MSP on the need for transparent and clear communications for planning and procurement processes.
-Through the Resource Adequacy engagement, the IESO worked with stakeholders to develop a resource adequacy framework that will enable competitive solutions to meet system needs.
+In particular: • the IESO should publish the analysis and methodology for the Reliability Assurance concept, which appears to be the basis for procuring capacity for the Capacity Auction scheduled for the winter of 2020/21; and • the IESO should explain the purpose of the Reliability Outlook, including a clear indication of which sections of that report may be used for outage planning, which The IESO agrees with the MSP on the need for transparent and clear communications for planning and procurement processes.
+Through the Resource Adequacy Engagement, the IESO worked with stakeholders to develop a resource adequacy framework that will enable competitive solutions to meet system needs.
 The IESO's documents clearly outline how system needs are identified, the methods used to translate those needs into procurement targets, and which processes will be used to procure resources.
 The IESO can confirm that: • The Annual Planning Outlook (APO) assesses system needs and includes a description of the methodologies used to assess system needs. • The Annual Acquisition Report (AAR) translates those needs into procurement targets and serves as the primary source for procurement decisions.
 The procurement targets outlined in the AAR do not include additional volumes for "Reliability Assurance."
-The Reliability Outlook is not used to inform procurements targets.
-While the Reliability Outlook can assist market participants in assessing outage plans, Market Manual 7.3 is the document that governs the outage assessment process.
-The purpose of the Reliability Outlook is specified within the Reliability Outlook itself and includes: